 "ROSWELL, N. M., Jan.
 15 (INS) An investigation continued today into the escape plot of three German prisoners of war at the federal interment camp at Roswell yesterday in which one fugitive was killed and another wounded as the men were captured.
 Col. Murray F. Gibbons, commander of the internment camp, said the three men were former German seamen who had escaped from the camp at 5 p. m. yesterday.
 The one killed was reported to be a 20-year-old youth named Walter Jager.
 Mark Fanning, a rancher and crack marksman, living near Artesia, N. M., was credited with the capture of the trio.
 Fanning told police that he was awakened by a noise during the night and found three men tampering with his car.
 Grabbing a rifle, he ordered them to throw up their hands and sent his wife to summon aid.
 As help arrived Fanning told authorities that the men suddenly made a break, and he fired killing one and wounding another.
 Both the wounded man and the third one were quickly found."

 The photo below depicts a few of the German prisoners of war being held at the POW internment camp in Orchard Park, New Mexico near Roswell during the early stages of World War II.
-Kremer, one of the three POWs that entered our camp along the Rio Felix, is third from the right.
+Kremer, one of the three POWs that entered the camp of the spiritual elder and myself that night along the Rio Felix is seen standing with the group third from the right.

 PAPAGO PARK POW INTERNMENT CAMP, ARIZONA: